rjkretschmar3/FabSec/README.md

 * There are two options for, what's called, the State Database: CouchDB and LevelDB.
 The State Database is the database maintained by each Peer which tracks the current values for all of the assets listed on the ledger.
 LevelDB is the default, and embedded, choice for this decision which will be used by this project.
+* The ports to the different services are going to be hardcoded since, honestly, I got tired of re-typing them in each time.
+However, a future (post-project) idea would be nice to have them dynamically chosen.
+They are as follows:
+	- Org0, TLS CA -- main: 7054, operations:
+	- Org0, Fab CA -- main: 7055, operations:
+	- Org0, orderer0 -- ListenPort: 7050, Operations: 8443
+	- Org1, TLS CA -- main: 7056, operations:
+	- Org1, Fab CA -- main: 7057, operations:
+	- Org1, peer0 -- listenAddress: 7051, chaincodeListenAddress: 7052
+	- Org2, TLS CA -- main: 7058, operations:
+	- Org2, Fab CA -- main: 7059, operations:

 ### The CA Servers
 Here is one of the parts that can get confusing: there are technically TWO different CA Servers per Organization.
 One